MingweiFu/The-dimension-enlarged-Newton-scheme/README.md

 # Dimension-enlarged Newton scheme (full dimensional quasi-periodic solutions of finitely dimensional systems)

-This is the repository for the source code of the paper
+This is the repository for the source codes of the paper

 > [Numerical Construction of Quasi-Periodic Solutions Beyond Symplectic Integrators](https://https://arxiv.org/abs/2602.16275), Mingwei Fu and Bin Shi.